projectdiscovery/subfinder/README.md

-   -r string            Comma separated list of resolvers to use -rL, -rlist string   File containing list of resolvers to use -nW, -active         Display active subdomains only -b, -bind-ip string  IP address to be used as local bind -proxy string        HTTP proxy to use with subfinder
+   -r string            Comma separated list of resolvers to use -rL, -rlist string   File containing list of resolvers to use -nW, -active         Display active subdomains only -proxy string        HTTP proxy to use with subfinder

 DEBUG: